abdulkareem027/ads-internal/README.md

-The aboe given problems are for teh ads lab internal examination.
+The above given problems are for teh ads lab internal examination.